kadamwhite/talks/2017/wcus/wcus-slides.md

 Looks great!
 Totally a useful, functional theme.

 With our boilerplate set up, let's figue out how to get our app running.

 ---

+Diagram of source files going to compiled assets on one side, and dev server on the other.

+---
 <!-- .slide: class="full-height" data-background-video="./video/npm-run-build.mp4" -->